Table of Contents

 Landline Texting

-- Uses hosted messaging to route text messages to a software platform.
+- Uses hosted messaging (also known as VoIP Text Messaging) to route text messages to a software platform.

 - Voice calls remain with your current landline provider.